Danp04/Test2/_posts/design/2015-10-15-mediaelement_js.md

 ---
 layout: page
-subheadline: "Soap!
-Conference"
+subheadline: "Content events"
-title: "Join the best content conference in Poland"
+title: "Let's meet up online or in person"
-teaser: "Soap! event is a wonderful tech comm-related conference organized in Cracow, Poland.
-Join the world of tech comm passionates eager to share their knowledge and experience, and become a part of it."
+teaser: "Join the world of tech comm passionates eager to share their knowledge and experience, and become a part of it."
 categories:
   - design
 header: no